ben-dh3/broken_blog_application/challenges/04_test_driving_route_with_database.md

 </details>

-In this case, _we say the Albums collection is a "Resource"_ —  we can execute CRUD operations (Create, Read, Update, Delete) on a given Resource, by sending HTTP requests to the right method and path.
+In this case, _we say the Books collection is a "Resource"_ —  we can execute CRUD operations (Create, Read, Update, Delete) on a given Resource, by sending HTTP requests to the right method and path.